 There was something massive I learned too in my healing journey which was I am not a bad mum just because I want time alone, away from them.

 However, trying to enter the workforce and liaise with recruitment agencies after becoming a mother was a whole new experience more painful than child birth for me.
 Sending my CV off, getting an interview and then nothing.

 When one day it dawned on me why…

-I remember when I rang one agency back to follow up, I heard the 20-something-year-old receptionist put her hand over the phone and say ‘you know, the one with the baby’
+When I rang one agency back to follow up I overheard the 20-something receptionist put her hand over the phone and say to someone standing next to her ‘Natasha Stewart, you know, the one with the baby’

 Boss: ‘It is better for everyone if you wrap up things today.’

 Me: ‘But, I don’t understand, did I do something wrong?’

 Boss: ‘My suggestion is you leave quietly’